benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-15-generic-unification-with-sawmill.md

 Unification is a process for solving equations, much like the equations you'd solve in algebra at school.
 It's all about plugging holes --- given a pair of terms with variables inside them, what subterms can I plug in for the variables to make the terms equal?
 Unifying two terms produces a _substitution_ --- a mapping from variables to terms.
 If you plug the terms in for the variables (on both sides of the equation), then the equation should be satisfied.

 The algorithm works by examining the syntactic structure of the two terms.
 It tries to match up each node in one term's syntax tree with a corresponding node in the other.
 When you find yourself matching a term against a variable, you know that the variable must equal the term.
+Unification is a purely syntactic process --- you can't apply domain-specific rules such as "add a number to both sides" like you can in algebra.

 Let's work through some examples to get a feel for it.